anser-tv/anser-controller/contributing.md

 ## Naming

-- Files should be in lowerCamelCase.
+- Files should be in snake-case.
 - All exported members (classes, enums, etc) should be in UpperCamelCase.
 - Pulic functions should be in UpperCamelCase.
 - Private functions should be in lowerCamelCase.